 Things haven’t changed much since.
 In fact, the COVID-19 pandemic has made things worse.
 In May 2021, we asked over 1,100 expatriates worldwide about how the COVID-19 pandemic has affected their mental health.
 According to our survey, more than a third of expats feel their mental health worsened during the pandemic.

 Studies conducted recently have shown expatriates may be at greater risk of mental health problems.
 This most often manifests in the form of expat depression however cases of stress, anxiety and isolation amongst the expatriate community are also on the rise.

-Pre-2020 this was most often linked to the stress of international moving and the culture shock of living in a new country, coupled with a high pressure expat role.
-In the last year, expats have been disproportionately impacted by the Covid-19 pandemic as they must cope with social isolation away from the familiarity of their home country.
+Pre-2020 this was most often linked to the stress of international moving and the culture shock of living in a new country – coupled with a high pressure expat role.
+Expats were disproportionately impacted by the COVID-19 pandemic as they had to cope with increased social isolation away from the familiarity of their home country.